particle-iot/device-os-protobuf/README.md

 Generate the [protobufjs JavaScript & JSON](https://www.npmjs.com/package/protobufjs) files and markdown documentation with `npm run build`.
 Make sure to do this before asking for PR reviews/merging.

 Ensure `npm run test:ci` is passing

+Building the [protobuf definitions reference](/docs/protobuf.md) is done with `npm run build:docs:protobuf`.
+This command uses Docker to remove the dependency on [`protoc-gen-doc`](https://github.com/pseudomuto/protoc-gen-doc) tool.

 ## Release